 Meet Bill and Bella

-Bill and Bella Youngquist are from Texas: Bill is originally from Ohio and Bella was born and raised in Texas.
-Bill is a retired air traffic controller and Bella is a certified and degreed professional photographer who has had her own business for over 7 years.
+Bill and Bella Youngquist moved from Texas: Bill is originally from Ohio and Bella was born and raised in Texas.
+Bill is a retired air traffic controller and Bella is a certified and degreed professional photographer who has had her own business for over 9 years.
 It had always been a dream of Bella's to own and operate a Bed & Breakfast and that dream finally came true in perfect timing.
-Bella has visted 67 B&B's in her lifetime (including Simmons-Bond), but it wasn't till walking into this beautiful historic home that both Bill and Bella knew she was the one!
+Bella has visited 68 B&B's in her lifetime (including Simmons-Bond), but it wasn't till walking into this beautiful historic home that both Bill and Bella knew she was the one!
 They fell in love INSTANTLY!

-February, 2022, Bill and Bella purchased this amazing and beautiful historic place and look forward to providing their guests with the same high-quality Bed & Breakfast experience that has become a tradition in Toccoa, Georgia.
-Both Bill and Bella have a love for people, history, antiques, and cooking with a passion for hospitality.
-Personalized guest attention & comfort is the highest priority for Bill and Bella.
+February, 2022, Bill and Bella purchased this amazing and beautiful historic home and look forward to providing their guests with the same high-quality Bed & Breakfast experience that has become a tradition in Toccoa, Georgia.
+Both Bill and Bella have a love for people, history, antiques, and cooking; with a passion for hospitality.
+Personalized guest attention, luxury & comfort is of the highest priority for Bill and Bella.

 E. Levi Prater